apache/doris-website/versioned_docs/version-2.1/data-operate/update/update-overview.md

 New Agg Value = Agg Func (Old Agg Value, New Column Value)

 The update in the aggregate model is only supported through load methods and does not support the use of Update statements.
-When defining a table in the aggregate model, if the aggregation function for the value column is defined as REPLACE_IF_NULL, it indirectly achieves partial column update capabilities similar to the unique key model.
+When defining a table in the aggregate model, if the aggregation function for the value column is defined as REPLACE_IF_NOT_NULL, it indirectly achieves partial column update capabilities similar to the unique key model.
 For more details, please refer to the documentation on [Load Update in the Aggregate Model](../update/update-of-aggregate-model).

 ## Recommendations for Choosing Between Primary Key and Aggregate Models
 - For most scenarios that require data updates, it is recommended to **prefer the primary key model**.
 Examples include synchronizing from TP databases to Doris via CDC, user profiling, and audience targeting.